-His debut album, Detours, was released this January.
+His, debut album, Detours, was released January 2018 and has received nominations for ECMA Country Album of the Year (2019) and NSMW Country Album of the Year (2018).
 It was produced by long-time friend and collaborator Blake Johnston (The Stogies) and features gorgeous harmonies by Christine Campbell and fiddle by Calen Kinney.
 Beginning as an idea Nickerson and Johnston were throwing around 2015, the record combines Nickerson’s love of modern singer-songwriters with the grit and grime of country outlaw heroes like Willie Nelson or Merle Haggard.
 Sounding neither totally modern, nor like a retro throwback, Nickerson walks a unique musical path that’s strewn with bluegrass, rock and roll, teenage angst, and world-weary contemplation.

 Nickerson combines the salty air and rough-hewn tales of maritime life with a familiar roots sound and arrives at something wholly his own.
 With another single on the way, and plans to tour the east coast in support of the new album, 2018 looks to be an eventful year for Nickerson, and it seems like he couldn’t be happier about that.